-Finally, South Derbyshire District Council has declared a ‘climate emergency’ and this facility, by diverting waste that would otherwise go to landfill, will support the county’s wider sustainability goals by generating low carbon electricity.
+Finally, South Derbyshire District Council has declared a ‘climate emergency’ and this facility, by diverting waste that would otherwise go to landfill, will support the county’s wider sustainability goals by generating low-carbon electricity thereby increasing energy security.

 The process recovers the energy content in non-recyclable waste.
 The pre-treated and processed waste, some of which will be provided by the existing on-site Materials Recovery Facility, is delivered to chambers where combustion can safely take place at high temperatures.
 The heat generated warms water in steel tubes, converting it to steam and delivering it to a turbine that continuously generates electricity.

-The net output would be 20MWe at full capacity, which would be capable of producing energy for thousands of homes.
+The net output would be c.
+18.5MWe when at full capacity, which would be capable of producing energy for 36,800 homes.
 The facility will also be able to supply heat for local businesses further lowering their carbon footprint.
 This would help to reduce the overall amount of fossil fuels local businesses use.

 An on-site Aggregates Recovery Facility is also planned which will take the bottom ash from the Energy Recovery Facility and process aggregates that can be recycled and utilised in various construction applications.

 The electricity for the Materials Recovery Facility and the Aggregates Recovery Facility could also be provided by the Energy Recovery Facility.